Alypia octomaculata: Description

 Full grown larvae reach up to 25.4-38 mm.
 The moth is overall black with two spots on each wing (total of eight spots), it's forewing ranges between shades of white, cream, or yellow.
 Their wingspan is around 30-37 mm.
 These moths are active during the day and night, often being mistaken as a butterfly.

 Larvae

 The larvae feed on the underside of leaves and stems of grapevines, peppervines and Virginia creepers.
 A. octomaculata larvae are considered somewhat of a pest in commercial and decorative vineyards.

 When threatened, their first line of defense is to vomit a foul orange tinted liquid.
 It escapes by falling off of its perch, still attached to it by the silk thread excreted from its mouth.

 Larvae who are still around during the fall like to spin their soft-walled cocoon into partial decayed material such as wood, soil, and even trash.
-Some mature caterpillars even die when they aren't given an opportunity to bore themselves into something pulpy and suitable.
+Some mature caterpillars even die when they are not given an opportunity to bore themselves into something pulpy and suitable.